Chat models

 Ctrl+K,/model, per-agent overrides, and thinking-effort tuning. - Evaluation and runtime launches pass

---model <id>and select from the enabled set. - The TUI’s
+--model <id>and select from the available set. - The TUI’s

-/modelscommand can still search the broader catalog for one-off testing outside your shortlist.
+/modelscommand can still search the broader catalog for one-off testing outside your list.

 Related

-Section titled “Related”- Secrets — where BYOK provider keys live
+Section titled “Related”- Secrets — provider keys for remote agent runs

 - Agent & model — picking a model for the session in front of you